-ONA Local organizers act as the face of the ONA community in each location, so the application process is designed to help us understand if what you’re proposing is the right fit for our network.
-When we’re reviewing new group applications and recruiting organizers, there are a few things we’re looking for:
+ONA Local organizers act as the face of the ONA community in each location, so when we’re reviewing new group applications and recruiting organizers, there are a few things we’re looking for:

-- Demonstrated understanding of the ONA community and what we stand for
+- Demonstrated understanding of and dedication to the ONA community and what we stand for

 - Demonstrated understanding of the media ecosystem for the group you’re proposing

 - Diverse organizer teams

 - Leadership experience, or demonstrated interest in leadership skill development